dnarayanan/powderday/docs/parameters_description.rst

     Since FSPS does not support non solar abundance ratios, this parameter can be used to mimic the hardening of the radiaiton field due to alpha-enhancement.
 (Default: False)

+:HII_dust:

+    If set, then dust grains are included in the CLOUDY model.
+We use grains orion command to add dust grains which specifies graphitic and silicate grains with a size distribution and abundance appropriate for those along the line of sight to the Trapezium stars in Orion (see CLOUDY documentation Hazy 1 for more info).
+(Default: False)

 Post-AGB stars
 ~~~~~~~~~~~~~~~~~~~~~~